VMLabs-it/dashfacer-com.github.io/_pages/privacypolicy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this Privacy Policy, You can contact us by email.

-- By email: support@dashfacer.com

-- By visiting this page on our website: [https://dashfacer.com](https://dashfacer.com)